kyo1988/Kyo.github.io/_posts/2025-09-27-marketing-science-analysis-status.md

 ### Required Action: Execute Strategic Marketing Pivot

-**Main Message**: Marketing teams must immediately implement comprehensive strategy adjustments based on analysis results to maximize ROI and optimize marketing effectiveness.
+**Main Message**: Marketing teams may want to consider implementing comprehensive strategy adjustments based on analysis results to maximize ROI and optimize marketing effectiveness, recognizing the limited applicability of traditional Ehrenberg-Bass principles in this specific dataset.

 **Implementation Strategy**:
 - **Cross-Sell Optimization**: Launch A/B testing for top brand pairs with shelf placement optimization